2K's Asset Review & Management

 Challenge

 2K's game asset review process ran on outdated software burdened with years of neglect.
-It generated errors, slowed production, and frustrated three distinct user groups with fundamentally different needs and technical literacy levels.
+It generated errors, slowed production, and frustrated three distinct user groups with fundamentally different needs and technical capabilities.

 Approach